Ferdinand II, Holy Roman Emperor: Negotiations and alliances

 Coronation of Ferdinand II as king of Bohemia in 1617.

 Ferdinand's mother died on 29 April 1608, while he was staying in Regensburg.
-With her death, as historian Robert Bireley noted, Ferdinand "lost the most important person in his life, the one who more than any other had formed his character and his outlook."
+With her death, as historian Robert L. Bireley noted, Ferdinand "lost the most important person in his life, the one who more than any other had formed his character and his outlook."
 He requested the scholar Caspar Schoppe, whom he had met at the Imperial Diet, to elaborate a detailed plan for an alliance of the Catholic monarchs.
 Schoppe argued that the alliance was to guarantee the Religious Peace, but he also demanded the restoration of Catholicism in all former ecclesiastic principalities and the return of the confiscated Church lands.
-Ferdinand embraced Schoppe's views and appointed him to start negotiations with Pope Paul V about a "just war" for the defence of the interests of Catholics, but the Pope avoid making a commitment, because he did not want to outrage Henry IV of France.
+Ferdinand embraced Schoppe's views and appointed him to start negotiations with Pope Paul V about a "just war" for the defence of the interests of Catholics, but the Pope avoided making a commitment, because he did not want to outrage Henry IV of France.
 Ferdinand also tried to strengthen his relationship with his Bavarian relatives, because Matthias' rebellion against Rudolph II and his concessions to the Protestants had shocked Ferdinand.
-However, William V and Maximilian of Bavaria ignored him when they and the three ecclesiastical electors—the archbishops of Mainz, Trier and Cologne—established the Catholic League in February 1610.
+However, William V and Maximilian I Joseph of Bavaria ignored him when they and the three ecclesiastical electors — the archbishops of Mainz, Trier and Cologne — established the Catholic League in February 1610.
 Only Philip III of Spain, who promised financial aid to the League, could persuade the Catholic princes to accept Ferdinand as a director and the vice-protector of the League in August.